jkedra/jkedra.github.io/_posts/2015-02-06-first-post.md

 Why blogging at all?
 IT knowledge is so wide and wast
 - there is no chance I could remember all of it.
 Often it happens I learn something and the skill is not used later for longer time.
-If I would not write it down, I will forget it.
+If had not written it down, I would have forgotten it.
 So I developed some ways of storing the information.
 Starting with plain files, spread over my Oracle Virtualbox VM.
 Then I peeked my friend taking notes in the Google Docs.
 I had file versioning,